akbarb24/akbarb24/README.md

 </p>

 ```
-🔭 I’m currently using Java for having food, and Ruby for having fun.
+🔭 I’m using Java for having food, and Ruby for having fun.
-🌱 I’m currently learning how to quit from VIM 🙄
+🌱 Currently I'm still learning how to quit from VIM 🙄
 ```

 <!--